zingsurfer/eventblock/README.md

 ## Testing
 Run `make test`.

 # Challenges faced
-Truffle and Ganeche were very easy to work with.
-Our challenges arose when we trying to deploy to Netlify and adjusting the process from localhost.
-As a team new to solidty, getting our cotract verified onchain for the OpenZeplin Defender bounty was far more challenging than expected.
-Better docs on verifying a Solidity contract would be greatly appreciated.
+Infura, Truffle, and Ganache were very easy to work with.
+This combo enabled us to get up and running quickly locally, even with no prior experience of working on Solidity.
+The docs were an excellent resource, and overall we had a great experience with them.
+Our challenges arose when we were trying to adapt from what we had working locally to deploy to Netlify.
+As a team new to solidity, getting our contract verified onchain for the OpenZeppelin Defender bounty took some digging to figure out.
+Deploying also took far more effort than we expected.
+More docs on deploying and verifying a Solidity contract would be greatly appreciated.
 We were able to get it working, eventually https://defender.openzeppelin.com/#/admin/contracts/auroratest-0xAeb9b07A09EC3c7c604418eC3f6b0CfdA42e0E93

 # Bounties
 -  OpenZeppelin Defender Integration [https://docs.openzeppelin.com/defender/](https://docs.openzeppelin.com/defender/)